|The Joy of Fatherhood|

 If the parents cannot come to a mutual agreement, a judge can be petitioned by either parent for assistance.
 Although preference is generally given to the mother having primary custody, courts typically view it as best for the child if both parents are involved, unless there is strong evidence that one is unfit.

-It can be helpful to have your custody case reviewed by a Dallas family law attorney or an El Paso custody attorney so that you understand your rights and to get an agreement that is fair to both parties.
+It can be helpful to have your custody case reviewed by a Dallas family law attorney or a Waxahachie custody attorney so that you understand your rights and to get an agreement that is fair to both parties.
 In addition, an attorney’s help can ensure that your case is presented in a way that will be best received by your local court.

 The most important criterion when it comes to awarding child custody and visitation rights is to determine what is in the child’s best interest.
 Knowing your rights and how to put them forward appropriately will help your case get settled favorably.